DA-Zakharova/MeditationApp/README.md

 This is a web application for meditation featuring various nature sounds such as rain, waves, and summer field.
 The project is built using HTML, CSS, and JavaScript.
-Media files are managed using Git LFS.

-## How to Run
-Open index.html in your browser.